brijrajsingh/touch-sensor-azureIoT/Readme.md

 *Congratulations!
 You have completed this workshop.*

 ### Credits

-The code uses [this NPM module](https://github.com/rakeshpai/pi-gpio) for GPIO read and write.
+For NodeJs Workshop, the code uses [this NPM module](https://github.com/rakeshpai/pi-gpio) for GPIO read and write.